 Attend a Project Broadtail Hummingbird Hike!

 Help us find Broad-tailed Hummingbirds on our free weekly field trips!
-No training or previous knowledge required, we'll teach you everything you need to know.
-More information will be sent via email after you sign up.
+No training or previous knowledge is required.
+Sign up for a date to receive more information via email.

 COLLECTING AND SUBMITTING OBSERVATIONS

 Once you have registered with the Tracy Aviary:

 Keep an eye (and ear) out for male Broad-tailed Hummingbirds while hiking and biking, or at your feeders and in your garden.